 Among the many individual options available were aluminum road wheels ($350), a heavy-duty alternator ($145), intermittent windshield wipers ($55), air conditioning ($740), and an ETR AM stereo/FM stereo radio with a cassette player and a clock ($360).

-A few options packages were available.
+A few option packages were available.
 Prospector Package I ($768) included a bright grille, Deluxe wheel covers, a Ram’s Head hood ornament, Prospector nameplates, and a convenience package.
 Prospector Package II ($1,251) added the Royal S.E. décor package and power door locks.
 Finally, the top-of-the-line Prospector Package III ($3,269 2WD/$3,186 4WD) added two-tone paint, air conditioning, power windows, speed control, and a tilt steering column.

-The Ramcharger’s sales peaked at 37,055 in the 1985 model year and would never again come close to that total.
+The Ramcharger’s sales peaked at 37,055 in the 1985 model year and would never again come close to that level.
 With little changed for 1986, sales slipped substantially, with only 20,815 Ramchargers produced compared to 37,310 Chevrolet Blazers and 57,488 Ford Broncos.

 I have an 86 royal se 4×4360 great metallic for sale